What are the requirements for altering mobile/manufactured homes?

 (a) Plan review is not required for the following:

-(i) The floor decking being replaced is not greater than forty-eight inches by ninety-six inches of each section of home.
+(i) The floor decking being replaced is not greater than eight feet by sixteen feet of each section of home.
+All edges shall be blocked.

 (ii) Two-by-six blocking is added to each floor joist and secured with 16d nails at six inches on center.